sjkp/Microsoft-teams-docs/teams/createtabpackage.md

-﻿# Create the package for your Microsoft Teams tab app
+﻿# Create the package for your Microsoft Teams (Preview) tab app

 For your tab app to be available within Microsoft Teams, you need to create a tab package and upload it to a team.
 The tab package is a zip file containing: